 Rejection of applications shall be in writing and shall state the reason(s) for the rejection.
-A student whose application was rejected may request a hearing before the State Board of Education to reconsider the application which must be done, in writing to the State Board within ten (10) days of receiving the rejection letter from the District.
+A student whose application was rejected may request a hearing before the State Board of Education to reconsider the application.
+The request for hearing must be submitted in writing to the State Board within ten (10) days of receiving the rejection letter from the District.